Workplace Support & Training

 All participants also have full access to a plethora of resources, including online courses, a resource library, Thrive Symposium content, a PDF copy of my book ‘Burnout: your first ten steps’, and more.
 They can use these as much as they wish within the 4 month period.

 This program provides an incredible opportunity for staff to really prioritise their wellbeing, work with a qualified burnout professional, and have accountability and support as they work towards sustained change.

 - Paperback copies of ‘Burnout: your first ten steps’

-- Access to the 4-week self-paced online program ‘Overwhelmed To Empowered’
+- Access to the 4-week self-paced online burnout recovery program ‘Overwhelmed To Empowered’